Submit Article

 What Were the Facts of This Case?

-The claimant and Zhejiang Crystal-Optech Co Ltd ("COC"), a Chinese public listed company, agreed to participate in a joint venture in 2021, with the defendant being incorporated in Singapore for this purpose.
-The claimant held a 40% stake in the defendant, while COC held the remaining 60%.
+Crystal-Moveon Technologies Pte Ltd (the claimant) and Zhejiang Crystal-Optech Co Ltd (COC) formed a joint venture in 2021, leading to the incorporation of Moveon Technologies Pte Ltd (the defendant) in Singapore.
+The claimant held a 40% minority stake, while COC held the remaining 60%.

 How Did the Court Analyse the Issues?